Ignition Interlock Device (IID) Requirements in Wisconsin

 Ordered to install an IID?
 We can help you stay legal, avoid mandatory jail time, and challenge automatic extensions.
 Give us a call or schedule your free consolation today.

-An ignition interlock device (IID) – sometimes called a BAIID or “breathalyzer” – measures breath-alcohol concentration (BAC) and prevents the vehicle from starting if the sample is above the setpoint.
-Under 2025 Wisconsin Act 210, these devices now serve as a “performance-based” monitoring system for the duration of your restriction.
+An ignition interlock device (IID) – sometimes called a BAIID or “breathalyzer” – measures breath-alcohol concentration (BAC) and prevents a vehicle from starting if the sample is above the setpoint.
+Under 2025 Wisconsin Act 210, these devices will eventually serve as a “performance-based” monitoring system for the duration of your restriction.

 Modern Wisconsin-approved units include: